Write Thank You Cards

 Writing thank you letters or cards is becoming a lost art.
 Hand-written sentiments that are actually mailed to the recipient are powerful in their own way.
 They really show someone that you're thinking of them, and that you really do appreciate whatever it is they did for you.

 There are many reasons to write thank you letters.
 The most common reason is that someone gave you a gift, so writing these letters after birthdays, holidays, and showers is traditional.
 If someone gave you a gift for a different reason, or they helped you out with something, a hand-written thank you is probably still in order.

 But many people "lock up" when they consider writing a thank you letter.
 They don't know what to say, or how to write it.
 Thankfully, there are steps you can take to make it easy.

 What You'll Need:

 Steps to Sending Out Thank You Cards:

-- 1If you're sending many thank you notes, start by putting your return address on the envelopes and stacking them neatly.That way, this step won't slow you down later.Advertisement
+- 1That way, this step won't slow you down later.If you're sending many thank you notes, start by putting your return address on the envelopes and stacking them neatly.Advertisement

 - 3On the notepad, write down the name of the recipient of your thank you letter, followed by what you're thanking them for, and their address.